gruntwork-io/docs/docs/2.0/docs/patcher/tutorials/applying-first-patch.md

 ```

 Now navigate to your repository in GitHub and create a new pull request for the `patcher-test-update` branch.
-In order for Patcher to identify this unit as needing an update, it first has to be merged to main, so go ahead and merge the pull request.
+In order for Patcher to identify this unit as needing an update, it first has to be merged to <CustomizableValue id='main' />, so go ahead and merge the pull request.

 :::info
 In a real world use case, you are unlikely to create a new unit that immediately is out of date, and instead Patcher would on a schedule and detect updates to modules some time after they have been merged.
-For the purpose of this tutorial, however, we're intentionally merging an out of date module to main so we can trigger Patcher to update it immediately.
+For the purpose of this tutorial, however, we're intentionally merging an out of date module to <CustomizableValue id='main' /> so we can trigger Patcher to update it immediately.
 :::

-Once the code has been merged to main, we can now directly trigger Patcher to scan for out of date modules.
+Once the code has been merged to <CustomizableValue id='main' />, we can now directly trigger Patcher to scan for out of date modules.

 <details>
 <summary>If you don't already have Patcher installed in your repository, you can add the following GitHub Actions workflow:</summary>